giovannellilab/Field_3D-printed_peristaltic_pump/README.md

 [![giovannellilab](https://img.shields.io/badge/Mark-II-darkred)]()

-DThis GitHub repository provides the 3D printing STL files for a portable peristaltic pump.
+This GitHub repository provides the 3D printing STL files for a portable peristaltic pump.
 The original design of this pump is credited to PattysLab and can be found on Thingiverse [here](https://www.thingiverse.com/thing:4653708).

 A peristaltic pump is a type of positive displacement pump that moves fluids through a flexible tube by squeezing and releasing it in a rolling motion.
 While there are several model commercially available on the web, we were looking for a compact, portable and reliable design.
 We made some minor mopdification to the design found on Thingiverse by Pattyslab and mounted it on a battery powered drill.